biobakery/metawibele/README.md

 ### Standard Workflows
 #### MetaWIBELE-characterize workflow
 * ##### Input files for for characterization
-	* clustering information for non-redudant gene catalogs using extended-fasta format, e.g. [demo_genecatalogs.clstr](https://github.com/biobakery/metawibele/examples/input/demo_genecatalogs.clstr)
 	* protein seqeuences for non-redudant gene catalogs, e.g. [demo_genecatalogs.centroid.faa](https://github.com/biobakery/metawibele/examples/input/demo_genecatalogs.centroid.faa)
 	* reads counts table for non-redudant gene catalogs, e.g. [demo\_genecatalogs_counts.all.tsv](https://github.com/biobakery/metawibele/examples/input/demo_genecatalogs_counts.all.tsv)
 	* metadata file, e.g. [demo\_mgx_metadata.tsv](https://github.com/biobakery/metawibele/examples/input/demo_mgx_metadata.tsv)
-	* sample list, e.g. [demo\_mgx_samples.tsv](https://github.com/biobakery/metawibele/examples/input/demo_mgx_samples.tsv)
 	* all the above information can be specified in the `metawibele.cfg` file.

 * ##### MetaWIBELE-characterize workflow
 	`$ metawibele_workflow characterize --input $INPUT --output $OUTPUT`
 	* Make sure the global configuration file `metawibele.cfg` is in your working directory.
-	* In the command replace $INPUT with the path to the folder containing your fastq input files and $OUTPUT with the path to the folder to write output files.
+	* In the command replace $INPUT with the path to the folder containing your gene catalog input files and $OUTPUT with the path to the folder to write output files.
 See the section on parallelization options to optimize the workflow run based on your computing resources.
 	* The workflow runs with the default settings to run all modules.
 These settings will work for most data sets.
 However, if you need to customize your workflow settings for the preprocessing workflow to determine the optimum seeting.
 You can specify which modules you want to run in your own configuration file.
 	* For example, `--characterization-config $myconfig_file` will modify the default settings when running the characterization modules.